Hyun3246/hyun3246.github.io/_posts/2025-02-09-[SQL First Step] 15. Date Transformation with CASE.md

 END
 ```

-The most important characterictic of searched CASE is writing condition formulas for each `WHEN`.
+The most important characteristic of searched CASE is writing condition formulas for each `WHEN`.

 ```sql
 mysql> SELECT a FROM sample37;